In early May, gamblers were starved for live events.

 The English Premier League is back and will spike soccer action, too.

-Yes, we know that the PGA Tour is back in action with the RBC Heritage golf tournament in full swing.
-But let’s look beyond golf betting to a busy slate of betting options ahead.
+Yes, we know that the PGA Tour is back in action, with the RBC Heritage golf tournament in full swing.
+But let’s look beyond golf betting to a busy slate of other betting options ahead.